 Note: I've omitted the introductory paragraphs because they relate to the person's employment history and educational background, which are immaterial.
-I've also added bold and italics to the salient points of the concluding paragraph, as they directly relate to the personal growth and character building to which I'm referring.

 So what happens after months and months and years and years like this?
 You live in your head.
 Your mind often goes through a self deprecating loop of "if I had only done this instead of that".
 You become filled with disgust, despair, and depression.
 You feel hopeless and useless and worthless.
 And each day that follows with no results from your efforts makes you feel even more so.
 You withdraw.
 You hide.
 You make excuses.The preceding paragraphs perfectly describe the immense suffering associated with long-term unemployment and underemployment.
 Now, the takeaway from all of this: